mbpfws/elecosys-app/TASK_TRACKING.md

 - [x] ✓ Confirm all dependencies are properly installed and compatible
 - [x] ✓ Confirm directory structure matches the technical specification
 - [x] ✓ Confirm layouts and navigation are working properly
+- [x] ✓ Confirm internationalization (i18n) is working with language switching

 ## Decision Log